MigrationBuyer evaluation

 Replacing a Vertical POS with Shopify Plus: The Procurement Migration Guide

-What operators must rebuild when moving from an industry-specific POS to Shopify Plus: supplier POs, central warehouse workflows, receiving, period-based costing, and QuickBooks handoff.
+What operators must rebuild when moving from an industry-specific POS to Shopify Plus: living POs, supplier replies, warehouse workflows, receiving, period costing, and QuickBooks handoff.

 Many operators move to Shopify Plus because the old vertical POS cannot keep up with modern commerce.